reproio/ecs_deploy/README.md

 ### Prerequisits

-* An ECS cluster whose instances belong to either an autoscaling group or a spot fleet request
+* An ECS cluster whose instances belong to either an Auto Scaling group or a Spot Fleet request
 * You have CloudWatch alarms and you want to scale services when their state changes

 ### How to use autoscaler